Evelios/Atum/README.md

 var Diagram = Atum.Graph.Diagram;

-// Now lets create a voronoi diagram var bbox = new Rectangle(Vector.zero(), width, height);
+// Now lets create a voronoi diagram var boundingBox = new Rectangle(Vector.zero(), width, height);
-var points = PointDistribution.random(bbox, 50);
+var points = PointDistribution.random(boundingBox, 50);
-var graph = new Diagram(points, bbox, 2);
+var graph = new Diagram(points, boundingBox, 2);

+// You can now access different parts of the graph var centers = graph.centers;
+var edges = graph.edges;
+var corners = graph.corners;
 ```

 Here you can see the contents of the graph object that we just created.
 All it takes is 3 lines to get a voronoi graph!
+And with this we can go on to use the graph.
+Below are two images of the interconnectedness of the graph we created.

-The Generated Voronoi Diagram
+The Generated Voronoi Diagram Showing Connected Corners Points

 <img src="./Voronoi.png" alt="Voronoi diagram generated from the graph" width="600">

-The Generated Delaunay Diagram
+The Generated Delaunay Diagram Showing Connected Center Points

 <img src="./Delaunay.png" alt="Delaunay diagram generated from the graph" width="600">